utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view the following information about the performance test:

 * Name of the collection being run and the active environment (if any).
+Select the name to open the collection or environment.
 * The number of virtual users (VU).
 Each virtual user simulates the behavior of a real-world user by running the collection repeatedly, in parallel with other virtual users.
 * Start time, duration, and load profile (fixed or ramp up).
 * **Total requests sent** - The total number of requests sent across all virtual users.
-* **Requests/s** - The number of requests sent each second during the performance test, a measure of throughput.
+* **Requests/second** - The number of requests sent each second during the performance test, a measure of throughput.
 * **Avg. response time** - The response time in milliseconds of all requests averaged together.
 * **Error rate** - The percentage of requests that result in an error.
 Responses other than 2xx responses are considered errors.